| | |

 Alert Bay, the destination point of Cormorant Island, is North Vancouver Island's oldest municipality.
 It is shared by a diverse population of approximately 1300 citizens who have developed a mutually beneficial relationship.

-The Alert Bay Accord was created in 1999 and is the first of its kind between a Municipality and a First Nations Band.
+The Alert Bay Accord, created in 1999, is the first of its kind between a Municipality and a First Nations Band.
 It describes common goals of promoting a high standard of cultural, economic, and environmental quality of life for the benefit of all residents of Cormorant Island.
 While it was originally signed in 1999, it was signed again in 2012 to reinstate the agreement.

 The Start